BorisLeMeec/StopComplot/README.md

 # StopComplot
-Hide complotist and liar web sites
+Chrome Extension for hide complotist and liar web sites